datamacgyver/ds-process/3_analysis_phase/1_establish_KPI_checks.md

 whom?

 ## Baseline
-This is a vitally important first step.
+This is a vitally important first step (if it's relevent to the output, of course).
 What is our naive performance?
 This may be:
 * If we just gave everyone the same class/average value
 * If we just matched on equality
 * If we didn't attempt to tidy the data